2025年09月08日 17:19

 Length and Stations:

-- Green Line (Line 1): Connects the eastern and southwestern parts of Montreal, with a total length of 26.5 km and 24 stations.
-It was extended to Honoré-Beaugrand in 1976 for the Olympics and further west to Angrignon in 1978.
+- Green Line (Line 1): Connects eastern and southwestern Montreal, with a total length of 26.5 km and 24 stations.
+It was extended to Honoré-Beaugrand for the 1976 Olympics and further west to Angrignon in 1978.

-- Orange Line (Line 2): The longest line in the system, spanning 30 km and covering 31 stations.
-In 2007, it was extended north to Laval, adding three stations (Montmorency, De la Concorde, Cartier), becoming a vital link between the Island of Montreal and the North Shore.
+- Orange Line (Line 2): The longest line in the system, spanning 30 km with 31 stations.
+In 2007, it was extended north to Laval, adding 3 stations (Montmorency, De la Concorde, Cartier), becoming a vital link between Montreal Island and the North Shore.

-- Yellow Line (Line 4): The shortest line, only 4.25 km long with three stations, connecting downtown Berri-UQAM Station to Longueuil City on the South Shore, and is the only metro line crossing the St. Lawrence River.
+- Yellow Line (Line 4): The shortest line, only 4.25 km long with 3 stations, connecting downtown Berri-UQAM station with Longueuil on the South Shore.
+It is the only metro line crossing the Saint Lawrence River.

-- Blue Line (Line 5): Opened in 1986, it is 9.53 km long with 12 stations, serving the northern Saint-Michel area and central Snowdon area, with future plans to extend to Anjou (scheduled for completion in 2026).
+- Blue Line (Line 5): Opened in 1986, it spans 9.53 km with 12 stations, serving the northern Saint-Michel area and central Snowdon area.
+Future plans include an extension to the Anjou area (scheduled for completion in 2026).

-- System-wide Ridership: In 2023, the Montreal Metro had an average daily ridership of approximately 1.3 million, making it one of the busiest metro systems in North America.
+- Total System Ridership: Data from 2023 shows that the Montreal Metro serves approximately 1.3 million passengers daily, making it one of the busiest metro systems in North America.

-- Orange Line: The busiest line, accounting for 38% of the system’s total ridership, with peak-hour train intervals as short as 2 minutes, and some stations (such as Berri-UQAM, Mont-Royal) often experiencing crowding.
+- Orange Line: The busiest line, accounting for 38% of the system’s total ridership.
+During peak hours, trains run every 2 minutes, and some stations (e.g., Berri-UQAM, Mont-Royal) often experience crowding.

-- Green Line: Connects commercial centers with residential areas, with an average daily ridership of approximately 350,000, accounting for 27% of the system.
+- Green Line: Connects commercial centers with residential areas, with a daily ridership of about 350,000, accounting for 27% of the system.

-- Blue Line: Serving high-density residential areas, it has an average daily ridership of approximately 150,000, accounting for 12% of the system.
+- Blue Line: Serves high-density residential areas, with a daily ridership of about 150,000, accounting for 12% of the system.

-- Yellow Line: Primarily for cross-river commuting, it has an average daily ridership of approximately 50,000, accounting for 4% of the system.
+- Yellow Line: Primarily serves cross-river commuters, with a daily ridership of about 50,000, accounting for 4% of the system.

 Operational Features and Expansion Plans: